SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/SETUP_COMPLETE.md

 ---

 **Congratulations!
-Your Campus Event Hub is ready for real-world use!** 🚀🎓
+Your UniConnect is ready for real-world use!** 🚀🎓

 Built with ❤️ using Next.js, Firebase, and modern web technologies.